atweiden/usbfilter/README.md

 # usbfilter

-Filter which USB devices can connect to your system.
+Control which USB devices can connect to your Linux machine.

 Allow your USB mass storage device only to be exactly that, and not one day register itself as a keyboard.